This version is no longer maintained

 deployment "green" created

 Certify that the pods are running and have the correct labels.
-Note that both group
+Note that both group and run

 labels were applied: